 We are surrounded by unknowns.
 We don’t know what a new day may bring to us.
 What will the next hour bring?

 Jesus teaches us to be “dressed in readiness” and to stay ignited!
-See Luke 12:35.
+“Be dressed in readiness, and keep your lamps alight” (Luke 12:35 NASB).

 He never lost it.
 Always in command.
 He pursued the Father’s agenda no matter what.

 This is the personal command and readiness he calls us to.
 It’s something we can develop in!

 Paul wrote we can clothe ourselves in the very armor of God.
 Did you know that God is the Ultimate Warrior?

 “He put on righteousness like a breastplate, and a helmet of salvation on His head ….”
 Isaiah 59:17

 When Paul coaches us to put on the armor of God, it’s not a cliche of some sort.
 It actually is the armor of God!

 “Therefore, take up the full armor of God, so that you will be able to resist in the evil day, and having done everything, to stand firm.
 Stand firm therefore, having girded your loins with truth, and having put on the breastplate of righteousness, and having shod your feet with the preparation of the gospel of peace.”
 Ephesians 6:13-15

 The Amplified Bible translates verse 15 as … “And having shod your feet in preparation [to face the enemy with the firm-footed stability, the promptness, and the readiness produced by the good news] of the Gospel of peace.”